safauludogan/safauludogan/README.md

 # Safa Uludoğan
 #### Mobile developer
 I'm Safa from Turkey, and I do content on Development.
 I enjoy learning languages and frameworks like Android Studio with Java and Kotlin.
-You can check out my Google Play Store at https://play.google.com/store/apps/developer?id=BSF+Yaz%C4%B1l%C4%B1m
+You can check out my Google Play Store at <a href="https://play.google.com/store/apps/developer?id=BSF+Yaz%C4%B1l%C4%B1m">My PlayGoogle</a>

 - 🔭 I’m currently working on [Kalori Sayar](https://play.google.com/store/apps/details?id=com.bsf.kalorisayar)